-Overall, we find that the different clusters are tied with distinctive behaviors at varying level of signals of radicalization.
-For instance, those who explicitly specify QAnon keywords or URLs in their profile (Cluster E) are not the most active in promoting or amplifying QAnon content, whereas those who massively produce QAnon-content (Cluster F) rarely state support for the conspiracy in their profile.
+Overall, we find that the different clusters are tied with distinctive behaviors at varying levels of radicalization.
+For instance, those who explicitly specify QAnon keywords or URLs in their profile (Cluster E) are not the most active in promoting or amplifying QAnon content, whereas those who massively produce QAnon content (Cluster F) rarely state support for the conspiracy in their profile.
 Among these behavioral classes (note that we use \emph{class} and \emph{cluster} interchangeably), amplifiers (Cluster D), self-declared QAnon supporters (Cluster E), and hyper-active QAnon promoters (Cluster F) represent the most radicalized group of users, which is confirmed by the high proportions of suspended accounts and the low proportions of left-leaning users in these clusters.

-To further characterize these behavioral classes, we analyze in detail the engagement with QAnon content for each cluster by measuring (1) the users' \emph{persistence}, defined as the proportion of days in which the users shared QAnon content over the total number of days they were active on Twitter and (2) the total number of unique QAnon keywords employed over the period of observation.
-Figure \ref{figure4r}\textbf{a} shows the distribution of the users' \emph{persistence} for each cluster.
+To further characterize these behavioral classes, we analyze in detail the engagement with QAnon content for each cluster by measuring (i) the total number of unique QAnon keywords employed over the period of observation and (ii) the users' \emph{persistence}, defined as the proportion of days in which the users shared QAnon content over the total number of days they were active on Twitter.
+More radicalized clusters tend to use a larger variety of keywords (Fig. \ref{figure5r}), indicating a broader involvement in QAnon-related topics (as opposed to specialist involvement with only a few keywords).
+Additionally, Figure \ref{figure4r}\textbf{a} shows the distribution of the users' \emph{persistence} for each cluster.
 Users in the most radicalized clusters (D, E, and F) tend to be more persistent in their QAnon involvement, indicating that more extreme users continuously supported QAnon despite Twitter intervention.
-Additionally, more radicalized clusters tend to use a larger variety of keywords (Fig. \ref{figure5r}), indicating a broader involvement in QAnon-related topics (as opposed to specialist involvement with only a few keywords).
-By inspecting the users targeted in the retweet sharing activity (i.e., who is the author of the re-shared tweet), we notice that users in Cluster F tend to endorse users who are highly engaged in QAnon content (Fig. \ref{figure4r}\textbf{b}).
+By inspecting the users targeted in the retweet-sharing activity (i.e., who is the author of the re-shared tweet), we notice that hyper-active QAnon promoters (Cluster F) tend to endorse users who are highly engaged in QAnon content (Fig. \ref{figure4r}\textbf{b}).

 Moreover, we look at the URLs shared by the users in their tweets and we compute the \emph{URL credibility} for each cluster as $\frac{(r - u)}{(r + u)}$, where $r$ is the number of reliable URLs shared by the users within the cluster and $u$ is the number of unreliable/conspiracy URLs shared by the users within the cluster.
 We use the lists of 1,380 unreliable and conspiracy news sources (compiled from Media Bias/Fact Check, NewsGuard, and Zimdars) and 124 mainstream reliable news sources (compiled from Wikipedia) from \cite{sharma2022characterizing}.
 Figure \ref{figure4r}\textbf{c} depicts the distribution of the URL credibility for each cluster.
 As expected, the three most radicalized clusters (D, E, and F) share fewer reliable URLs with respect to the other clusters.